-"Based on observations collected at the European Southern Observatory under ESO programme 106.72DG."
+"Based on observations collected at the European Southern Observatory under ESO programme 109.72DG."

-6.9 Press Releases
+6.9 Press Releases and other communication products

-Should you consider that your results are worthy of a press release to the general public, please contact the ESO Outreach Department (information@eso.org) as soon as possible, preferably no later than when the paper is submitted for publication.
+Should you consider that your results are relevant for the wider public or journalists, please consider sending your paper to the Department of Communication (press@eso.org), preferably no later than when the paper is submitted for publication.
+Further information can be found here.

 ESO reserves the right to use for press releases any data obtained with ESO telescopes as part of programmes with allocated ESO time.